myYearbook/plproxyrc/README.md

  * Local caching of remote cluster configuration

 PL/Proxy provides a very nice method of performing queries on remote Postgres servers.
-It has a very simple interface: implement three functions: for PL/Proxy to provide:
+It has a very simple interface.

+It implement three functions required for PL/Proxy:

  1. `plproxy.get_cluster_partitions` provides named collections of connections (*cluster* being the name, *partitions* being the connection collection)
  2. `plproxy.get_cluster_config` provides per-cluster connection configuration
  3. `plproxy.get_cluster_version` provides a simple method of allowing PL/Proxy
    flush its cached connections if the version changes.

-plproxyrc provides a set of functions for managing cluster configuration.
+plproxyrc also provides a set of functions for managing cluster configuration.

 (The configuration itself is stored in Postgres tables in the plproxy schema, but you should never need to access the tables directly: the function API